bragagia/kana-p/README.md

 - Awesome WM as desktop manager (tilling)
 - LightDM as login manager
 - Compton as compositor
+- URxvt as terminal
 - Wi-Fi and Bluetooth working
 - USB mount-on-connect
 - Automatic screen managing, just connect them
 - All great fonts installed
 - All this comes with beautiful themes and complete configuration
+- No preinstalled desktop app

 ![Kana-p demo](http://i.imgur.com/ScrXe7A.png)